 Our staff can help you design your internship to get the best matches from among our students.
 We are available throughout the summer in case issues or problems arise.

-- A strong pool of candidates who are highly motivated to work in global policy and to benefit from working and learning in Geneva.
+- A strong pool of candidates who are highly motivated to work in global policy.

-- Mentoring and professional development support from the program, ensuring intern accountability while in Geneva.
+- Mentoring and professional development support from the program, ensuring intern accountability.

 - Logistics support for interns with regard to housing, visa applications, and orientation to Geneva and the NGO landscape.
 Intern sponsors do not have to take time with these matters.

-- The added value of having your intern be a part of an intentional learning community invested in embracing all the "teachable moments."
+- Added value - interns are part of an intentional learning community invested in embracing "teachable moments."

-- Provide a project that is both beneficial to the organization and to the student's professional development.
+- Provide a project that is both beneficial to you and the student.

-- Provide a supervisor who will serve as a mentor during the summer and show enthusiasm for sharing his or her profession.
+- Provide a supervisor who will serve as a mentor during the summer.

-- Complete an evaluation and encourage the intern to discuss the evaluation before departure.
+- Complete an evaluation and discuss the evaluation with your student before departure.